audy/stitch/README.md

 Austin Glenn Davis-Richardson
 <harekrishna@gmail.com>

-An experiment:

-Illumina sequencing has the ability to generate paired-end reads.
-If the sum of the DNA fragments is roughly less than that of 2x an illumina read (~100bp),  they can be said to "overlap."
-This script also preserves the quality scores (the 5'-most overrides the 3'-most)

-This script uses BLAST to find how a set of paired end reads overlaps, and then writes out a contig based on the best BLAST hit.
+Working under Dr. Eric Triplett & Dr. Adriana Giongo

+## Description:

+Illumina sequencing has the ability to generate "paired ends."
+We did an experiment where our paired ends overlapped.
+I wrote this script to assemble the overlapping paired ends using BLAST.

 ## Installation